 \section{Introduction}

-In the past decades, there has been a rapid development in efficient numerical methods for solving partial differential equations (PDEs) with random inputs.
-This explosion in interest has been driven by the need of conducting uncertainty quantification for modeling realistic problems such as diffusion problems and acoustic scattering problems.
-The uncertainty sources for these problems typically arise from lack of knowledge or measurement of realistic model parameters such as permeability coefficients and refraction coefficients.
+In the past decades, there has been rapid development in efficient numerical methods for solving partial differential equations (PDEs) with random inputs.
+This explosion of interest has been driven by the need to conduct uncertainty quantification for modeling realistic problems, such as diffusion problems and acoustic scattering problems.
+The sources of uncertainty for these problems typically arise from a lack of knowledge or measurements of realistic model parameters, such as permeability coefficients and refraction coefficients.

-It is of interest to compute the mean and variance of the solutions of PDEs with random inputs.
+It is of great interest to compute the mean and variance of solutions for PDEs with random inputs.
 To this end, a lot of efforts are made.
 One of the simplest ways to deal with this problem is the Monte Carlo method (MCM) and its variants~\cite{Caflisch1998,fishman2013}.
-In MCM, large numbers of realizations of the random inputs are generated based on their probability density functions.
+In MCM, large number of realizations of the random inputs are generated based on their probability density functions.
 For each realization, the associated deterministic problem can be solved by available numerical schemes.
-Then the mean and variance of the stochastic solution can be approached by the statistical information of those solutions of deterministic problems.
-Although MCM is easy to implement, the solution statistics converge relatively slowly and typically numerous realizations are required.
-To improve the efficiency of sampling based methods, the stochastic collocation method (SCM) based on sparse grids is developed in \cite{Xiu05} (and see \cite{Xiu2010} for a detailed review).
-After that, the reduced basis collocation method (RBCM) is proposed in \cite{Elmanliao}, which significantly reduces the computational costs of collocation methods without loss of accuracy.
-In addition, reduced basis methods are actively developed for solving PDEs with random inputs \cite{Boyaval2010Reduced,Quarteroni2016Reduced,Chen2019resfree,Chen2014Comparison}, and especially, efficient preconditioning techniques for reduced basis methods are developed in \cite{Elman2015pcond}.
+The mean and variance of the stochastic solution can then be approached by the statistical information obtained from these solutions to the deterministic problems.
+While the MCM is straightforward to implement, the convergence of solution statistics is relatively slow, typically requiring numerous realizations.

+To improve the efficiency of sampling based methods, the stochastic collocation method (SCM) based on sparse grids is developed in \cite{Xiu05} (and a comprehensive review can be found in \cite{Xiu2010}).
+After that, the reduced basis collocation method (RBCM) is proposed in \cite{Elmanliao}, which significantly reduces the computational costs associated with collocation methods without loss of accuracy.
+Meanwhile, reduced basis methods are actively developed for solving PDEs with random inputs \cite{Boyaval2010Reduced,Quarteroni2016Reduced,Chen2019resfree,Chen2014Comparison}.
+Notably, efficient preconditioning techniques for reduced basis methods are developed in \cite{Elman2015pcond}.